chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 Initialization of the tuple variable ``tup`` will make a copy of the array ``a``, the record ``r``, and the integer ``i``.

-When these three variables are subsequently modified, changes to them are not reflected in ``tup`` when it is written to standard output.
+Because ``tup`` stores a copy of these three variables, changes made to them are not visible in ``tup`` when it is written to standard output.

 .. _Tuple_Argument_Behavior: